thegoodideaco/vue-d3-workshop/static/markdown/4 - Excercise 1.md

 ## `Using D3 within Vue`

-For this Excecise, we will be using `D3-Scale` and Vue's `Reactivity System` to construct a `dynamic range slider`.
+For this Excecise, we will be using `D3-Scale` and Vue's `Reactivity System` to construct a `Dynamic Range Slider`.

 Let's make a range slider that we can use, to dynamically change some properties.
 These properties will tie directly into components that we will make in the next